 - £34,800 for families within London with 2 or more children

-For more information on these rules visit the Providing free school meals to families with no recourse to public funds (NRPF) page.
+For more information on these rules visit the Providing FSM to families with no recourse to public funds (NRPF) page.

 Tel: 01582 510346